econdavidzh/2022_MLZ_Project/README.md

-# 2022_MLZ_Project
+# Cancer detection with image features in a logistic regression

-2022 Machine Learning Zoomcamp Project: Cancer detection with image features in a logistic regression
+This project has been created to practice what's been studied in the 2022 Machine Learning Zoomcamp by Alexey Grigorev.